Data Warehouse Design

 Warehouse design questions are scenario-based.
 Interviewers describe a business and expect you to model it on the spot.

-Start with the grain: one row per order line item.
-Identify the fact table (fct_order_lines with quantity, unit_price, discount, total_amount).
+Start with grain: one row per order line item.
+Identify the fact (fct_order_lines with quantity, unit_price, discount, total_amount).
 Identify dimensions (dim_customer, dim_product, dim_date, dim_store).
-Discuss conformed dimensions, SCD Type 2 for customer address changes, and how you would handle returns as a separate fact or a negative line.
+Discuss conformed dimensions, SCD Type 2 for customer address changes, and how you'd handle returns as a separate fact or a negative line.

-Multiple fact tables at different grains: fct_trips (one row per trip with duration, fare, distance), fct_driver_shifts (one row per shift), fct_rider_sessions (one row per app session).
+Multiple facts at different grains: fct_trips (one row per trip with duration, fare, distance), fct_driver_shifts (one row per shift), fct_rider_sessions (one row per app session).
 Shared dimensions: dim_driver, dim_rider, dim_location, dim_date, dim_vehicle.
 Discuss surge pricing as a degenerate dimension or a separate fact, and how to model cancellations.

-Orders sometimes arrive in our warehouse 3 to 5 days after they occurred.
+Orders sometimes arrive in our warehouse 3-5 days after they occurred.
 How do you model this?

 Separate the event timestamp (when it happened) from the load timestamp (when it arrived).
-Use the event date for the date dimension foreign key, not the load date.
+Use event date for the date dimension FK, not load date.
 Discuss idempotent loading to handle reprocessing.
-Mention that late-arriving dimensions are the harder problem: if a dimension row does not exist yet, insert a placeholder and update it later.
+Mention that late-arriving dimensions are the harder problem: if a dimension row doesn't exist yet, insert a placeholder and update it later.

 Explain the difference between Kimball and Inmon approaches.